 6“Capital Leaders Mourn Boland.”

-7Guffey, Seventy Years on the Red–Fire Wagon: 74–81; Philip S. Klein and Ari Hoogenboom, A History of Pennsylvania, second and enlarged edition (University Park: Pennsylvania State University Press, 1980): 465–470; David R. Contosta, “Reforming the Commonwealth, 1900–1950,” in Randall M. Miller and William Pencak, eds., Pennsylvania: A History of the Commonwealth (University Park: Pennsylvania State University Press, 2002): 300.
+7Guffey, Seventy Years on the Red-Fire Wagon: 74–81; Philip S. Klein and Ari Hoogenboom, A History of Pennsylvania, second and enlarged edition (University Park: Pennsylvania State University Press, 1980): 465–470; David R. Contosta, “Reforming the Commonwealth, 1900–1950,” in Pennsylvania: A History of the Commonwealth, ed.
+Randall M. Miller and William Pencak (University Park: Pennsylvania State University Press, 2002): 300.